z3r07h/Mr-R0B0T-s03-ARG/Episodes/eps3.1_undo.gz/README.md

 Phew that's the start of th episode complete.
 Let's see what else is in there!

-- (18:29) **Vimeo Account** Lonely FBI lady states that the NEW FSociety video has been posted to the same Vimeo account as the previous ones.
+- (18:29) **Vimeo Account** FBI Dom states that the NEW FSociety video has been posted to the same Vimeo account as the previous ones.
 - (19:57) Blurry shot of the FBI laptop screen
 - (20:02) A Couple of interesting **files on the FBI laptop** (add filenames)
 - (21:12) **H4G-B5FG** (could be O instead of G) Joanna Wellick's lover's (Derek) car registration looks like